sebas-tcotd/sebas-tcotd/README.md

 # **Hi there! 👋😄**

-Hi everyone, I'm Sebastian Vargas, a Software Engineering student.
-Actually, I'm learning so at Mayor National University of San Marcos, in Peru. 🇵🇪
+Hi everyone, I'm Sebastian Vargas, a Software Engineer.
+At present, I am a graduate from there at Mayor National University of San Marcos, in Peru. 🇵🇪

 ## Some words about me